technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 07/Lab07.md

     ![](./media/image21.png)

-    **Note**: Make sure you save the report since you use it in the next Use Case exercise.
+    **Note**: Make sure you save the report since you will be usingg it in the next exercise.

 5. The prompt you entered to create the report included five requests.
     You now want to ask Copilot each of those five questions